 A good chef and her knife move as one – invest in a great set and sharpening stone, to keep them honed for safety, efficiency and durability.

 Quality cutting boards make a noticeable difference in the prep experience.
-Favorites include boards with lips around the edge to contain liquid, or boards with handles for easy maneuvering.
+Favourites include boards with lips around the edge to contain liquid, or boards with handles for easy manoeuvring.

 Pots and pans